coleifer/peewee/docs/peewee/database.rst

 * Single-user applications which open a connection at startup and close at exit.
-* Multi-user or web appliactions, which open a connection per request and close it at the end of the request.
+* Multi-user or web applications, which open a connection per request and close it at the end of the request.

 To open a connection to a database, use the :meth:`Database.connect` method: